Dentistry @ University Pointe

 There are times when you absolutely know for sure that you need to visit an emergency dentist.
 You know, that time you suddenly got the urge to dust off your childhood rollerblades and ended up knocking out a tooth.
 Or, you bit into hard candy and, with a sinking feeling, realized that you’ve cracked your tooth.
 These situations are pretty clear.
 Get yourself to an emergency dentist.
 Do not pass go.
 Do not collect $200.
 Or put it off another day.

-However, there are likely going to be times in everyone’s life in which dental situations arise, and it’s simply not clear whether it’s something that needs to be treated right away or, if you can schedule an appointment at your leisure.
+However, there will likely be times in everyone’s life when dental situations arise, and it’s not always clear whether they need to be treated right away or if an appointment can be scheduled at your leisure.
 Let’s start with this: here are several situations that DO qualify as dental emergencies and need to be treated as such:

 • Severe bleeding or trauma to the gums, lips, or tongue